GuodongZhu/self_driving_car_project1_finding_lane_lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming is that we hardcoded the parameters of Region Of Interest (ROI).
+When ROI changes, the algorithm will fail.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be use more advanced computer vision techniques to dynamically find ROI.

-Another potential improvement could be to ...